karammulc/StreamTunes-Case-Study/README.md

 ## Introduction

-# StreamTunes-Case-Study
+## StreamTunes-Case-Study
-Background: A major music streaming platform, StreamTunes, aims to enhance its user experience and increase user engagement by leveraging data-driven insights.
+Background: A major music streaming platform, StreamTunes, aims to enhance its user experience and increase user engagement by leveraging data analysis.
 The company has acquired a comprehensive dataset containing information about the most famous songs of 2023 on Spotify, including track attributes, popularity, and presence on various music platforms.

-#### Tools Used: Google Sheets, BigQuery, R Posit Cloud, Adobe Express, Tableau
+### Tools Used
+- Google Sheets
+- BigQuery
+- R Posit Cloud
+- Adobe Express
+- Tableau

 Objectives:
 - Identify key factors that contribute to a song's popularity and success across different music platforms.